-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of the Housing Authority of the Borough of Buena (the "Authority") under programs of the federal government for the year ended March 31, 2016.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of the Housing Authority of the Borough of Buena (the "Authority") under programs of the federal government for the fiscal year ended March 31, 2017.
 Because the Schedule presents only a selected portion of the operations of the Authority, it is not intended to and does not present the financial position, changes in net position or cash flows of the Authority.

-Note 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+Note 2: BASIS OF ACCOUNTING